 4. Extra configuration options

 By now, your events table should be nearly there.
-If you’d like more fine-grained control over how it works, you can use the Posts Table Pro Documentation to continue configuring your shortcode.
+If you'd like more fine-grained control over how it works, you can use the Posts Table Pro knowledge base to continue configuring your shortcode.
 There are plenty more options including:

-- Choose which column the table is sorted by (e.g. event state date)
+- Choose which column the table is sorted by (e.g. event start date)

 - Choose how many rows will appear per page

 - Set the length of the event description

 - Add event filter dropdowns above the table.
 You can add filters for categories, tags or custom taxonomies, so there are lots of ways to filter the table